marty90/fastplot/README.md

 **Core**
 * `data`: the input data to plot
 * `path`: the output path for the plot.
 The format is automatically inferred by matplotlib, looking at the extension of the path.
+Put it to `None` to have the current `plt` object returned and no file written.
 * `mode`: which type of plot to create (lines, bars, etc.).
 More details later.
 Default `line`
 * `plot_args`: an optional dictionary of arguments to pass the `matplotlib` plot() function.